venugudavalli/Related_talks/README.md

 #### set system variable

-run website service
+**run flask service**

     /ted-app/app/tedapp$ flask run

-copy the url and paste it on browser to go to index page
+**copy the url and paste it on browser to go to index page**

     index.html - shows list of talks.

       drill down on taskid to go to talk details

     detail.html - disply talk speakers, related talks list

     drill down on related talk id to got talk details page

     drill down on speakerid to go to speakerdetails.